brinkmanlab/islandpath/README.md

 ## Install

-A pre-built Docker image is available in the [brinkmanlab docker hub](https://hub.docker.com/r/brinkmanlab/islandpath/).
+A pre-built Docker image is provided by the [BioContainers project](https://biocontainers.pro/tools/islandpath).
 Using this pre-installed version of IslandPath-DIMOB ensures the software runs according to expectations.

 Users wishing to install locally IslandPath-DIMOB can download a [release](http://github.com/brinkmanlab/islandpath/releases/) and install required perl libraries and HMMER listed below: